 What chicken do you use in chicken salad sandwiches?

 Really, there’s no wrong answer here.
 Leftover chicken is great.
-Store bought rotisserie chicken is great (I see you, Costco!), chicken thighs are great, and so are chicken breasts.
+Store bought rotisserie chicken or roasted chicken is great (I see you, Costco!), chicken thighs are great, and so are chicken breasts.

 I often use frozen chicken breasts to clean out my freezer with this recipe.
 I’ll put them in my instant pot with 3/4 cup water, and some salt and pepper.
 I’ll put it on high pressure (also known as manual) for 25 minutes, and then let it sit (also known as naturally release pressure) for ten minutes.
 I open, drain the liquid, and shred.
 Use whatever chicken you prefer, what you have time for, and what you have on hand.